Eyes to the Sky in the Cypress Hills

 The mix of landscapes – towering hills, lush lodgepole pine and white spruce forests, and fescue prairie and wildflowers – provides breathtaking views.
 Take a driving tour to some of the park’s most scenic spots, including Lookout Point and Bald Butte in the Centre Block.
 In the West Block, experience a Saskatchewan sunset from the Conglomerate Cliffs.

-The Great Trail transects the park.
+The Trans Canada Trail transects the park.
 In the Centre Block, this trail covers over 16 km of rugged countryside and will challenge the seasoned hiker.
 With an extensive network of trails in this area of the park, visitors can hike the backcountry to see nature untamed or navigate relaxing self-guided trails with interpretive signage.
 Paved trails provide quick access between the campgrounds and the beach, resort and swimming pool in the core area.

 At Fort Walsh National Historic Site, find out what life was like in a working fort during a time that shaped the history of Western Canada.
 The fort was a North West Mounted Police (NWMP) post established in 1875 and played a key role in imposing law and order in the west.
 Staff in period costume relay stories about the lawless days of rotgut whiskey runners and Canada’s role in the aftermath of the Battle of the Little Bighorn.